RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Bull trap
 A technique used by [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] to buy a huge amount suddenly, spiking the price
 ## Bubble
-A situation where the prices are irrationally high as comparted to the actual value of the asset
+A situation where the prices are irrationally high as compared to the actual value of the asset
 ## Bag
 A position held in any asset or coin
 ## Bag Holder